technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The New linked service blade displays with Azure Machine Learning entered in the search box and selected from the results.](media/ss_newamllinkedsvc_menu.png "New Azure Machine Learning linked service")

-3. Fill the New linked service - Azure Machine Learning form as follows, then select **Create**.
+3. Fill in the New linked service - Azure Machine Learning form as follows, then select **Create**.

     | Field | Value |
     |-------|-------|